osmanirosado/docker-spring-maven/Readme.md

+# Building a RESTful Web Service

+“Hello, World” RESTful web service with Spring

-# Containerize a Java application
+## Containerize a Java application

 Dockerfile to create a Docker image for a Spring Boot application.